 And the cherry blossoms?

-Through all of this, Japan’s cherry blossoms start to peak out from the tree branches in small buds.
-The fleeting spring flora normally bring hoards of crowds to Japan, but this time they sprout rather peacefully.
+Through all of this, Japan’s cherry blossoms start to peek out from the tree branches in small buds.
+The fleeting spring flora normally brings hoards of crowds to Japan, but this time they sprout rather peacefully.
 No one told them to stay inside away from the other flowers.
-Instead they bloom alongside each other, soft petals brushing against their neighbors, and life goes on.
+Instead, they bloom alongside each other, soft petals brushing against their neighbors, and life goes on.

 While people are suffering and wallowing in despair, the flowers continue to bloom, just as life ultimately does.
 I told my friend who had her dreams of Paris crushed that there’s no point in stressing about things you can’t control.
 The cycle of life will go on whether you worry yourself into oblivion or not.

 The very nature of cherry blossoms is temporary, a blip in time before they ultimately fade.
 People in Japan clamor together to snap selfies under the floral breeze while it lasts.
 The frenzy around these flowers flares up like a bad fever, they bloom, the hysteria comes to a head, and then they’re gone.
 Everyone goes back to life as normal.